Historic and Forecast Growth

 Drivers of Growth

-- Internationalisation of labour: increased labour mobility means ever greater demand for high quality school options.
+Increased labour mobility means ever greater demand for high quality school options.
 International schools are viewed as most suitable, as these offer children a learning pathway that is easily transferred to their home country or to another international location.

-A number of branded international schools currently operate in key emerging-markets, but in many cases their capacity limits have been met, with overwhelming demand resulting in waiting lists.
+A number of branded international schools currently operate in key emerging markets, but in many cases their capacity limits have been met, with overwhelming demand resulting in waiting lists.
 Indeed, the overall growth in the market shows few signs of abating.